gzachos/rpi-cputemp/worksheet.md

 Running `echo "Hello World"` will print **Hello World** to console.
 In Bash, you can redirect that output to a file.

-Executing `echo "Hello Raspberry Pi fans!" > hello.txt` will create file **hello.txt** and it's contents will be set to match **Hello Raspberry Pi fans!**.
+Executing `echo "Hello Raspberry Pi fans!" > hello.txt` will create file **hello.txt** and its contents will be set to match **Hello Raspberry Pi fans!**.
 If the file already exists, it will be truncated.
 Similarily, you can create an HTML file by `echo`-ing and redirecting output to it.

 Another way of redirecting output to a file is the following: